jonathanstark/margo/readme.md

-Margo - Static Blogging With Markdown
+Margo
 ====

-Margo shouldn't exist but I'm too lazy to blog in raw HTML.
+Margo is a simple way to blog using static Markdown files.
+It really shouldn't exist but I'm too lazy to blog in raw HTML.
 I prefer writing in Markdown, so I wrote Margo to convert my Markdown files into HTML on the fly.

 Features
 ----